Narcotic Manufacturing Defense

 Local Expertise in Federal Courts.
 Given how extreme are the potential punishments under federal law for manufacturing cocaine, heroin, or opium, it is critical that you work with an experienced federal drug defense lawyer.
 Whether your situation involves the DEA, FBI, or ICE, or whether you may only be a “witness” in a narcotics manufacturing case, or have been accused of being more actively involved in a federal narcotics manufacturing conspiracy, the Law Offices of Jerod Gunsberg will aggressively defend any narcotics manufacturing-related charge based on our extensive experience in Federal court.

-For a free and confidential consultation, call Los Angeles criminal defense attorney Jerod Gunsberg at (323) 633-3423 or get in touch via the secure contact form on this page.
+For a confidential consultation, call Los Angeles criminal defense attorney Jerod Gunsberg at (323) 633-3423 or get in touch via the secure contact form on this page.
 Help is available 24 hours a day, 7 days a week.